Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 OffensePenalty

-First Offense$500 fine, suspension of registration, possible vehicle impoundment
+First Offense$500 fine, registration suspended, possible impoundment

 Operating a Vehicle Without Proof of Insurance$250 fine (for a first offense)